node-js-libs/node.io/docs/README.md

     // $ node.io times4   =>  0\n4\n8\n

-## A more advanced example
+## An example

-See the ./examples directory for a full list of examples, however the following job takes a list of domains and resolves them
+The following job takes a domain or list of domains and resolves them.

 resolve.js